sarandia/SDR_flow_automation/AutoReceiver/README.md

 	Terminate terminates the rtl_fm command and then converts its output to a wav.

+	Terminate *is* blocking, but the conversion process shouldn't take long.

 	Do not call terminate more than once.
-I didn't implement any checking in it so it doesn't check to see if the process is still running.
+It doesn't check to see if the process is still running.

+See run.py for an example.